-Rule 1.
+- Rule 1.
 The distance between Frame A and Frame B shall be sufficient for a minimum of 1 and a maximum of 11 Frames.
-No unrecorded space shall be permitted between Frame A and Frame B. One or more Frames between Frame A and Frame B may be ill-defined, e.g., as a result of partial overwriting at an append point.

-Rule 2.
-Discontinuities and repetitions of AFN are permitted between Frame A and Frame B, provided that, where Frame A has an AFN of n,

-- all Frames have an AFN greater than n, and - Frame B has an AFN of n+2 minimum and n+12 maximum.

-Rule 3.
-Amble Frames between Frame A and Frame B shall have a value of Group Number which is equal to that of Frame A. Other Frames between Frame A and Frame B shall have a value of Group Number which is greater than that of Frame A.

-Rule 4.
-There shall be a minimum of 29 Frames between Frames B and C, i.e. if Frame B has an AFN of $n+2 \le n' \le n+12$, then Frame C shall have an AFN of n'+30 minimum.
+No unrecorded space shall be permitted between Frame A and Frame B. One or more Frames between Frame A and Frame B may be ill-defined, e.g., as a result of partial overwriting at an append point. - Rule 2.
+Discontinuities and repetitions of AFN are permitted between Frame A and Frame B, provided that, where Frame A has AFN n, - all Frames have an AFN greater than n, and - Frame B has AFN n+2 min. and AFN n+12 max. - Rule 3.
+Amble Frames between Frame A and Frame B shall have a value of Group Number which is equal to that of Frame A. Other Frames between Frame A and Frame B shall have a value of Group Number which is greater than that of Frame A. - Rule 4.
+There shall be a minimum of 29 Frames between Frames B and C, i.e. if Frame B has AFN n', where $n+2 \le n' \le n+12$, then Frame C shall have AFN n'+30 minimum.
 No unrecorded space, physical discontinuity or seam or AFN discontinuity or repetition shall be allowed between Frames B and C.